nus-cs2103-AY1920S1/duke/docs/README.md

 **Expected outcome:**

 A new deadline called `description` is created and has a due date by `date`.
+The date format is `dd/MM/YYYY HHmm`.

 ---